 The community comment period on the draft EAR closed on Monday 6 July 2009.

 The Environmental Approvals Report (EAR) provides a detailed understanding of the environmental conditions in the Kenmore Bypass area, the potential impacts of a Kenmore Bypass on existing conditions and recommended mitigation strategies during this time.

 The findings of the draft EAR demonstrate that all identified environmental impacts could be mitigated to within appropriate standards and guidelines.
 The draft EAR identifies further investigations and Environmental Management Plans (EMPs) that would need to be developed should the bypass proceed to construction.
 The release of the draft EAR is an important step in the ongoing planning study which is investigating a possible way to address urban traffic growth on Moggill Road in the Kenmore area.

 Draft planning options for a potential Kenmore Bypass

-The draft planning options for a potential Kenmore Bypass were developed as part of Stage 2 of the planning study and were on display for public comment since November 2008.
+The draft planning options for a potential Kenmore Bypass were developed as part of Stage 2 of the planning study and were on display for public comment in November 2008.